paulvarkey/data-structures-and-algorithms/README.md

 data-structures-and-algorithms
 ==============================

-An attempt to understand how to organize, transform and move data around a modern computer.
+An attempt to understand how to organize, transform and move data around in a modern computer.